-- Administrator

-An admin user who creates SSIDs, wired profiles, DHCP server configuration parameters, and manages the local user database.
-The admin users can access to the Virtual Controller Management User Interface. - Guest administrator

-A guest interface management user who manages guest users added in the local user - Administrator with read-only access-The read-only admin user does not have access to the AOS-W Instant CLI.
+- Administrator - An admin user who creates SSIDs, wired profiles, DHCP server configuration parameters, and manages the local user database.
+The admin users can access to the Virtual Controller Management User Interface. - Administrator with read-only access - The read-only admin user does not have access to the AOS-W Instant CLI.
 The AOS-W Instant UI will be displayed in the read-only mode for these users. - Employee users Employees who use the enterprise network for official tasks. - Guest users-Visiting users who temporarily use the enterprise network to access the Internet.